Comoros Blocks 35-36-37 (60%)

 Shortly thereafter, the partnership purchased 1,570 km of existing 2D seismic data (from ION Geoventure’s East AfricaSPAN III and TanzaniaSPAN IV) and acquired 2,330 km of new 2D infill seismic data covering blocks 35-36-37.
 Click here for Discover's press release.
 The total 2D seismic data licensed by the partnership is now in excess of 3,900 km.

 In August 2014, the partnership held the inaugural meeting of the Executive Committee of the PSC covering blocks 35-36-37, in presence of His Excellency Mr Abdou Nassur Madi, Minister in charge of Energy.
 Click here for Discover's press release and here for the Government's press release.

 The reservoir play fairway of the Rovuma Delta, which hosts the large gas deposits in Mozambique Areas 1 and 4, extends into Comoros blocks 35-36-37.

 Interpretation of the 2D seismic surveys, gravity and magnetic data, seep studies and regional studies confirms the presence of multi-Bboe stratigraphic traps at Eocene and Cenomanian levels, supported by AVO/EEI.

 The P-mean gross prospective resources are c.
-10 billion boe of oil and/or gas.
-Two prospects, at the respectively Eocene and Cenomanian horizons, have been high-graded and are drill-ready.
+8 billion boe of oil and/or gas.
+Stacked Eocene and Cenomanian targets have been high-graded and are drill-ready.